ronnie1021/Learning/recommender_systems/Key_Concepts.md

   How to design the entire system (make sure different A/B Testings do not interferes with each other)
   how to effectively segment users (how to avoid bias)

-To sum up, In order to make a recommendation system online, you have to take three steps:
+To sum up, In order to make a new recommendation algorithm online, you have to take three steps:
-1. Using offline experiment to
+1. Using offline experiment to prove it is better than current algorithm in terms of those offline metrics
-2.
+2. Using user study to make sure it won't affect the user's satisfaction
-3.
+3. Using A/B testing to make sure if those business metrics are better